PROFESSIONAL BACKGROUND

-Following some time in Westchester, New York, I moved to San Francisco for nine years and Los Angeles for five, where I pursued the arts and worked in a variety of corporate positions as well as commercial and film production.
+Following my time in Westchester, New York, I moved to San Francisco for nine years and Los Angeles for five, where I pursued the arts and worked in a variety of corporate positions as well as commercial and film production.
 While living in California, I became interested in the California Gold Rush and California Native American history.

 I also enjoyed interviewing members of the Milwaukee community for a large-scale ethnic study led by Dr. Jill Florence Lackey.
 I respect each individual's contributions to the study and the heartfelt stories they shared with me.
 In print, Lackey, J.F.
 (2013).
 Ethnic Practices in the Early Twenty-First Century: The Milwaukee Study.
 Lanham, MD: Lexington Books.